Embassy of the United States, Saigon: Tet offensive

 At 04:20, General William Westmoreland ordered the 716th MP Battalion to clear the embassy as their first priority.
 Lacking armored vehicles and helicopters, the MPs moved in more troops to cordon off the embassy.
 The tactical situation was confused by darkness and the poor communications within the chancery and between the chancery and the MPs and marines outside the embassy compound.

 As dawn broke on the morning of 31 January, MPs and marines entered the embassy grounds and within a few minutes, they easily killed all of the few surviving VC for most of them by then were already dead or dying in the embassy garden from the prolonged firefight.
 At the same time, a helicopter carrying troops from the 101st Airborne Division landed on the roof and proceeded to sweep the chancery building, finding no VC inside.

 By 09:00, the embassy was declared secure.
 Of the 19 VC that attacked the building, 18 had been killed and one wounded VC was captured.
-US losses were 4 MPs and 1 marine killed.
+U.S. losses were 4 MPs and 1 marine killed.

 The first news reports of the embassy attack were sent by the Associated Press at 03:15 based on fragmentary information, a later report stated that three VC had entered the embassy grounds.
 The news reports from the embassy reflected the confused tactical situation.
 At 07:25, the Associated Press carried a story stating that the VC had seized part of the first floor of the embassy building and that U.S. forces were being held back by fire from the embassy building.
 This report was picked up by NBC news who, on the 18:30 EST (06:30 ICT) Huntley–Brinkley Report, broadcast that the VC occupied the first floor of the embassy building and that U.S. forces were in the embassy grounds exchanging fire with them.
 Later news reports corrected the facts of the attack, but the initial reports had shocked the American public.

 While the embassy attack (like much of the Tet Offensive) was tactically insignificant, it had a profound political and psychological impact.
 The United States had been fighting in Vietnam for over two-and-a-half years, 20,000 Americans had been killed and despite the presence of nearly 500,000 U.S. troops in Vietnam, the VC had managed to penetrate the U.S. Embassy.